Velimir Rajić: Biography

-Velimir Rajić was born at Aleksinac, Principality of Serbia, on the 20th of January 1879.
+Velimir Rajić was born at Aleksinac, Principality of Serbia, on 20 January 1879.
 He finished elementary school, gymnasium and philosophical faculty in Belgrade.
 For some time he worked as a teacher at the Belgrade Gymnasium, and after that as an official at the National Library.
 Velimir Rajić was the great-grandson of the famous hero from the Second Serbian Uprising, Tanasko Rajić.

 For Velimir Rajić the war years (1912, 1913, 1914, and 1915) were particularly painful.
 Ill health followed him from his earliest days, though tragic was his sudden death at Gornji Milanovac (at the time Kingdom of Serbia) when the Serbian Army was preparing to retreat in 1915.
 But it was no surprise to those that knew how he suffered.
 In their wake soldiers and refugees left innumerable bodies, each one evidence of a human tragedy and mental suffering: "Rajić died of a broken heart," wrote dramatist Branislav Nušić, who was himself an eyewitness to the dramatic struggles before the Great Retreat.
 Losing all hope was another writer Milutin Uskoković who took his life by drowning.
 Also, Milutin Bojić died in a Salonika hospital of consumption after experiencing the retreat over the Albanian mountains while Vladislav Petković Dis, perished at sea when a German torpedo struck his transport ship.

 In 1908, Velimir Rajić was reproached by literary critic Jovan Skerlić for "the too dark, morbid, and almost clinical" tone of his poetry, but he did not deny him as an excellent poet.
 Skerlić did not realize that Rajić had a short time to live, plagued by ill health since childhood, now compounded with the ravages of war.